Chirag Hira "NFL $3.25M Fantasy Football Millionaire Ticket" SWEEPSTAKES OFFICIAL RULES

 11. The potential winner(s) will be notified by Sponsor as soon as practicable following the end of the Entry Period.
 Sponsor will notify the potential winner(s) by sending a “direct message” to the potential winner(s) registered Twitter.com account.
 If a potential winner cannot be contacted or does not respond within 20 minutes, an alternate potential winner may be selected.
 Sponsor’s decisions are final on all matters relating to this Sweepstakes.

-12. Questions: If you have any questions regarding the Sweepstakes, send an e-mail to support@draftkings.com with the subject line “12/12/21 NFL $3.25M Fantasy Football Millionaire Ticket Sweepstakes Question”.
+12. Questions: If you have any questions regarding the Sweepstakes, send an e-mail to support@draftkings.com with the subject line “12/19/21 Chirag Hira NFL $3.25M Fantasy Football Millionaire Ticket Sweepstakes Question”.

-13. Applicable Rules And Winner’s List: For any legally required winners’ list, send a self-addressed stamped envelope (unless otherwise prohibited by local law) to DraftKings, Inc., 222 Berkeley St, 5th Floor, Boston, MA 02116, Attn: DraftKings “12/12/21 NFL $3.25M Fantasy Football Millionaire Ticket” Winners’ List.
+13. Applicable Rules And Winner’s List: For any legally required winners’ list, send a self-addressed stamped envelope (unless otherwise prohibited by local law) to DraftKings, Inc., 222 Berkeley St, 5th Floor, Boston, MA 02116, Attn: DraftKings “12/19/21 Chirag Hira NFL $3.25M Fantasy Football Millionaire Ticket” Winners’ List.
 All such requests must be received within three (3) months after the end of the Sweepstakes.

 THIS PROMOTION IS IN NO WAY SPONSORED, ENDORSED, ADMINISTERED BY, OR ASSOCIATED WITH TWITTER, INC. YOU ARE PROVIDING YOUR INFORMATION TO SPONSOR AND NOT TO TWITTER, INC. THE INFORMATION YOU PROVIDE WILL ONLY BE USED IN ACCORDANCE WITH THESE OFFICIAL RULES AND SPONSOR’S PRIVACY POLICY, AVAILABLE AT https://www.draftkings.com/help/privacynotice